michaelWuensch/Avathor-Android-Library/README.md

 # Avathor-Android-Library
-Avatar images for the bitcoin lightning network!
+Avatar images for the Bitcoin Lightning network!

 This is an implementation of the [Avathor specification](https://github.com/michaelWuensch/avathor-rfc) for android.